ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Too much reliance by an application on Protocol Specific Properties can significantly reduce the flexibility of a transport services implementation to make appropriate selection and configuration choices.
-Therefore, it is RECOMMENDED that Protocol Properties are normnally used for properties common across different protocols and that Protocol Specific Properties are only used where specific protocols or properties are necessary.
+Therefore, it is RECOMMENDED that Protocol Properties are used for properties common across different protocols and that Protocol Specific Properties are only used where specific protocols or properties are necessary.

 The application can set and query Connection Properties on a per-Connection